 - A household chemical

 - A petroleum product such as gasoline, turpentine, kerosene

 - A sharp object

-Should your dog exhibit any of the above do not induce vomiting but rather rush him/her to the emergency vet.
-If you are unsure if your dog should be induced to vomit, don't risk, rather call your vet or the ASPCA poison control number at 888-426-4435 (a $65 consultation fee applies).
+Should your dog exhibit any of the above, do not induce vomiting but rather rush him/her to the emergency vet.
+If you are unsure if your dog should be induced to vomit, don't take the risk: Call your vet or the ASPCA poison control number at 888-426-4435 (a $65 consultation fee applies).

 - Your dog ingested rodenticide poison.
 Immediate induction of vomiting is important upon witnessing such consumption.
-Your dog wil still need immediate veterinary treatment since these poisons cause blood clotting disorders.
+Your dog will still need immediate veterinary treatment since these poisons cause blood clotting disorders.
 Bring along the rodenticide product.
-For more on this read: Dog Ate Rat Poison
+For more on this, read: Dog Ate Rat Poison.

 - Your dog ingested chocolate.
-The worse chocolate is baker's chocolate followed by milk chocolate.
-As little as 4 ounces of baker's chocolate can prove fatal to a 5 -10pound dog.
-Call your vet after inducing vomit with your dog's weight, type of chocolate and quantity ingested for follow up instructions.
+The worst chocolate is baker's chocolate, followed by milk chocolate.
+As little as 4 ounces of baker's chocolate can prove fatal to a 5–10-pound dog.
+Call your vet after inducing vomiting, and provide them with information about your dog's weight, the type of chocolate and the quantity ingested for follow-up instructions.

 - Your dog ate some of your prescription pills.
 People's medicines can be very toxic to pets.
-Even common over the counter pain killers like Tylenol or Advil can prove fatal in dogs.
-Induce vomiting should your dog have ingested pills as described below.
-Make sure the dog brings up the pills, follow up with the vet to seek further treatment such as administering fluids or antidotes.
+Even common over-the-counter painkillers like Tylenol or Advil can prove fatal in dogs.
+If your dog has ingested pills, induce vomiting as described below.
+Make sure the dog brings up the pills, then follow up with the vet to seek further treatment such as administering fluids or antidotes.